 One of the wonders of visiting Madeira is that so much is packed in, from inspirational gardens to thundering waterfalls and from soaring peaks to the hidden Valley of the Nuns.
 Our tour begins in the picturesque capital, Funchal.

-Arrive at the airport for your flight to Funchal, where you transfer to the four-star Enotel Quinta do Sol, your hotel for seven nights
+Arrive at the airport for your flight.
+On arrival in Funchal, you will transfer to the 4* superior VidaMar Hotel for seven nights.

 A treat is in store as we pause for a tasting of the island’s best-known export – Madeira wine.
 The process of heating the wine originated by accident when 16th-century sailors discovered that wines picked up in Madeira tasted richer after the casks had been heated and cooled during passage through the Tropics.
 Today, the styles of this fortified wine range from dry to lusciously sweet.
 In between is medium Verdelho, the variety the British traditionally serve with the crumbly sponge cake named after the wine.